rkanwar/FashionCloud/README.md

 How to run the project:

 1. Open command prompt and go to project directory path
-3. Execute below commnad
+2. Execute below commnad:
    mvn test
-4. Go to Report folder under project directory to view the report
+3. Go to Report folder under project directory to view the report